Qiksar/crudio/README.md

 Read how to complete the next steps in Hasura, below.

-# Where to find the code and NPM package

-Click here to find the Github project: [Github](https://github.com/Qiksar/crudio)

-Click here to find the latest published package: [NPM](https://www.npmjs.com/package/@qiksar/crudio)

-# GraphQL Queries - Hasura Console
+# Example GraphQL Queries - Hasura Console

 Next, go to the `API` tab, and copy, paste and run the following GraphQL queries and you will see that Crudio has built a complete database filled with great looking data: